 There are many ways to rank programming languages, like the number of websites built with them, Google search results, GitHub projects or StackOverflow questions.
 We pored through data from job search engine Indeed.com for the number of job postings that contained the name of a programming language.

-We did the same analysis last year and found some interesting changes from 2016 to 2017, which are explained below.
+We did the same analysis for the top coding languages of 2016 and found some interesting changes in 2017, which are explained below.
 So without further ado, here are the nine most in-demand programming languages of 2017.

 The number of Indeed job descriptions including SQL (Structured Query Language) increased by nearly 50,000 this year over last year, giving SQL a dramatic lead over the other languages.
 It’s unclear if this is entirely due to more SQL jobs in the market or a change in how Indeed works.
 Either way, SQL is still the clear leader in our analysis.
 SQL is used to communicate with and manipulate databases.
 It is extremely common, with many variations like MySQL and Microsoft SQL.
 Microsoft released SQL Server 2016 in the past year, which proved to be surprisingly popular and introduced several new features to make the language more open-source like integration with R, the popular data analysis programming language, and a Linux version.

-The number of Java positions available on Indeed went up by almost 30,000 in 2017 compared to 2016, possibly because of continuing Android growth.
-Java is a simple, readable programming language used by millions of developers and billions of devices worldwide.
+The number of Java positions available on Indeed went up by almost 30,000 in 2017 compared to 2016.
+This is possibly due to the rise in Android users in the market, the steady growth of its developer community, and some of the inherit characteristics of Java that make it worthwhile to learn.
+After all, Java is a simple, readable programming language used by millions of developers and billions of devices worldwide.
 All native Android apps are built in Java and 90 percent of Fortune 500 companies use Java as a server-side language for backend development.
 User have been getting excited about the upcoming Java 9 launch in July 2017, although Java Enterprise Edition declined in popularity in 2016.

 Python continued to grow in popularity in 2016 and moved up two places in our rankings to be the third-most common language by job posting.
-Python is a general purpose programming language that emphasizes code readability and increasing developer productivity, used for desktop apps, web apps and data mining.
+Furthermore, as highlighted in our most recent guide to learning Python, it’s also a general purpose programming language that emphasizes code readability and increasing developer productivity, used for desktop apps, web apps and data mining.
 In October 2016, Microsoft launched the beta version 2.0 of its Cognitive Toolkit open source deep-learning framework, which includes support for Python.

 Perl made a big jump in popularity this year to move ahead of iOS and PHP and knock Ruby off of our list.
 Perl, or “the duct tape that holds the Internet together,” as it’s been named, is actually two languages now; Perl 5 and Perl 6, which launched in Dec.
 2015.
 Both of them are general-purpose dynamic programming languages that see a lot of use in CGI, graphics, network, and finance programming.
 Some think the growth of DevOps triggered this popularity surge because Perl is versatile and works well with other languages, making it a good DevOps tool.